 > Mascarpone & chestnut cream yule log, with a chocolate-mint ganache (FR)

-1. Wash and mince the spring onions, red onion and peeled ginger.
+- 1. Wash and mince the spring onions, red onion and peeled ginger.
 Cut the mushrooms in big pieces and shred the garlic.
-Heat the sesam oil in a pan, then once hot, add the spring & red onions, garlic and ginger.
-Make brown the whole for a few minutes, then add the chili and curry paste, stir well.
+Heat the sesam oil in a pan, then when hot, add the spring & red onions, garlic and ginger.
+Let cook for a few minutes, then add chili and curry paste, stir well.

-2. Incorpore the vegetables brew, cover, and let bake for a few minutes.
+- 2. Incorpore the vegetables brew, cover, and let bake for a few minutes.
 Shell the prawns, then add them to the soup.
 Salt as you wish and let bake on a slow fire for 25 minutes.
-Add the coconut cream, stir, and let bake for 10 minutes more.
+Add coconut cream and mushrooms, stir, and let bake for 10 minutes more.